All Episodes

 Just use Hannity One when you check out and save even more.

-But if you look at what Donald Trump's agenda is, well, they're gonna have to be pretty bold to outdo the boldness of what he's doing.
+I don't mean to be disrespectful to the Speaker, but if you look at what Donald Trump's agenda is, well, they're going to have to be pretty bold to outdo the boldness of what he's doing.

-Anyway, so Paul Ryan has said six months ago, I took the job as speaker.
+Anyway, so Paul Ryan has said six months ago, I took the job as Speaker.

-What could House Republicans do to give Americans a clear choice about the future of the country?
+My House colleagues and I were discussing an equally important question: what could House Republicans do to give Americans a clear choice about the future of the country?

-Well, part of the problem is, Mr. Speaker, and I say this respectfully, Republicans have been weak and timid and lacking courage and a backbone, and you basically have enabled the Obama agenda, and you didn't use the power of the purse.
+Well, part of the problem is, Mr. Speaker, and I say this respectfully: Republicans have been weak and timid and lacking courage and a backbone.

-And he said he spent all of his adult life, Paul Ryan said, pursuing ways to help protect the American idea.
+And he said he spent all of his adult life, Paul Ryan said, pursuing ways to help protect the American idea, a notion that the condition of one's birth does not determine the outcome of one's life.

 The first step is always putting it on paper and having a real debate.